You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Bad faith is a term that describes an insurance company that doesn’t give specific reasons for your denial.
 Bad faith insurance companies are not looking out for their client’s best interests.
 Simply put, when you subscribe to an insurance plan, you agree to pay for coverage for any eventuality.
 Ideally, the insurance company should provide payment when you experience a loss covered by their policy.

 For bad faith claims, the insurance company has breached your contract without legitimate justification.
 Bad faith is only recognized when the company doesn’t provide adequate reasons or has done something unlawful.
-Just because you aren’t happy with your settlement offer doesn’t mean that you may have a bad faith case.
+Just because you aren’t happy with your settlement offer doesn’t mean you may have a bad faith case.
 A knowledgeable bad faith attorney can help you understand if your case meets this definition.

 Examples of Bad Faith Insurance Tactics from Car Insurance Companies